septentrio-gnss/moTi/README.md

 ## What is a Time Card?
 ![card](/pictures/timecard.png)

-A Time Card is a PCle card that is designed to plug into a server and turns into a precision time outputs such as PPS (Pulse Per Second) and ToD (Time of Day) and provides this precise timing to the server’s lock and network hardware, enabling high-accuracy synchronisation using protocol like the NTP or PTP.
+A Time Card is a PCIe card that is designed to plug into a server and turns provides precision time outputs such as PPS (Pulse Per Second) and ToD (Time of Day) and provides this precise timing to the server’s lock and network hardware, enabling high-accuracy synchronisation using protocols like the NTP or PTP.
 The MosaicTimeSync module connects to the Time Card as a timing source, supplying the card with GNSS time signals in standardised form factor.

-Originally it was developed by Meta and released through the Open Computer Project
+Originally, it was developed by Meta and released through the Open Computer Project

 More information about the Time Card on this [link](https://fr.scribd.com/document/803083407/M-2-Sync-Module-OCP-Base-Specification-1-1-1) or [Github](https://github.com/Time-Appliances-Project/Time-Card?tab=readme-ov-file)